rugglcon/scripts/README.md

 Personal scripts that can be put into a new installs' `$HOME/bin` folder, or whatever folder you choose with the `-b` option (`$HOME/bin` is default).

+# Deprecated

+This repo has been deprecated in favor of moving everything into [one repo](https://github.com/rugglcon/dotfiles).

 ## Installation

 To install on a new system, clone this repo then run `./setup.sh`.
 For help, use the `-h` option.